jdmgroup/SNOBFit_for_chemical_optimisations/README.md

 ## Installation
 To install the package on your computer, either clone or download this repository onto your computer.

-Inside the repository, the code is written as a 'package folder', in the '+snobfitclass' folder.
-To be able to use the package easily, **copy just the '+snobfitclass' folder into the MATLAB on your computer**.
+Inside the repository, the code is written as a 'package folder' in the '+snobfitclass' folder.
+For ease of use we recommend you **copy  the '+snobfitclass' folder into the MATLAB folder on your computer**.

 For Linux/Mac this is usually found in:
 ```
 ~/Documents/MATLAB
 ```
-For Windows this is usually:
+For Windows it is usually found in:
 ```
 C:\Users\{user name}\Documents\MATLAB
 ```

-This will allow you to import the contents of the package in MATLAB, by typing:
+Having saved the code into the recommended folder, you may import the contents of the package into MATLAB by typing:
 ```
 import snobfitclass.*
 ```

 ## Using the Package

-Some tutorials on how to use the package to run different optimisations can be found in the 'tutorials' folder.
-Two of these are in the form of MATLAB live scripts.
-If you open them in MATLAB you will be able to run the code inside of them as well as edit parts of the code to experiment with it.
+Tutorials explaining how to use the package to run unconstrained and constrained optimisations may be found in the 'tutorials' folder.
+Two of these are provided in the form of MATLAB live scripts.
+By opening the live scripts in MATLAB, you will be able to run (and edit) the code directly.